fawazshohiebar/petroaddhub/content/collections/pages/en/promotional-materials.md

           ✔ Social Media Graphics – Engage with the community and boost visibility.
 Use #ADIHEX2025 and tag us!

-          Don’t forget to copy this LINK (http://bit.ly/46yoiKn) and hyperlink it to your banners—this ensures your customers and prospective clients can easily register and visit your stand at the event.
+          Don’t forget to copy this LINK ([http://bit.ly/46yoiKn](http://bit.ly/46yoiKn)) and hyperlink it to your banners—this ensures your customers and prospective clients can easily register and visit your stand at the event.
-        image: dsc_7196-2048x1365-(1).jpg
+        image: call_to_actions/2024_gallery_13.jpg
         flipped: false
+        style_config:
+          padding: small
+          color: transparent
+          size: normal
+          variant: image_left
   -
     type: set
     attrs: